-Planned Core Curriculum Courses: Each course will be a discussion-based course, which also includes educational games and simulations, exploration of select texts and films curated by the facilitator, experiential activities, and guest speakers.
-Each participant will engage in assignments designed to help fulfill portfolio elements or make progress towards other life goals.
+These nine, discussion-based courses also includes educational games and simulations, exploration of select texts and films curated by the facilitator, experiential activities, and guest speakers.
+Students will engage in assignments designed to help fulfill portfolio elements and make progress towards other life goals.

 This course is focused on helping students uncover their passions and establish a starting point to become agents for positive change in the world or in his or her community.
 Through hands-on exploration and discussion of your values, strengths, your why, and your leadership style, we will set a foundation for the rest of your experience in the program and design a custom portfolio for each student.